grycap/oscar/docs/usage.md

 You can follow one of the [examples](https://github.com/grycap/oscar/tree/master/examples) in order to test the OSCAR framework for specific applications.
-We recommend you to start with the [plant classification example](https://github.com/grycap/oscar/tree/master/examples/imagemagick) detailed bellow.
+We recommend you to start with the [plant classification example](https://github.com/grycap/oscar/tree/master/examples/imagemagick) detailed below.

+If you prefer to use the command-line interface rather than the web-based UI, there is an example in [oscar-cli's repository](https://github.com/grycap/oscar-cli/tree/main/example-workflow).

 ## Login